 210-561-7881 or email@example.com

-We will issue you a full refund minus a $35 processing fee.
+We will issue you a full refund minus a US$25 processing fee.

 Continuing Education Credit

 Social Workers: The DNMS Institute, LLC, #1702, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
 The DNMS Institute, LLC maintains responsibility for the program.
 ASWB Approval Period: 9/27/2019-9/27/2022.
-Social workers should contact their regulatory board to determine course approval for continuing education credits.
-Social workers participating in this course will receive 13 continuing education clock hours.
+Click here to see if social workers in your state are covered.
+Social workers participating in this course will receive 16 continuing education clock hours.

-Counselors: LPCs, LCPCs, MHCs, and LMHCs will receive 13 CEs in states where any scope-of-practice continuing education is accepted, or where continuing education from ASWB ACE providers is accepted.
-Policies vary from state to state and can change year to year.
-Please check your state licensing board rules to determine if you’re covered.
+Psychologists, Counselors, LMFTs, Nurses: Psychologists, LPCs, LCPCs, MHCs, LMHCs, LMFTs, and mental health nurses will receive 16 CEs in states where any scope-of-practice continuing education is accepted, or where continuing education from ASWB ACE providers is accepted.
+Check your regulatory board website to determine approval.